swesterfeld/spectmorph/README.md

 =======================

 To use SpectMorph, you need to install the standard Instrument Set first.
-SpectMorph will load instruments automatically from your home directory.
+If you're using the Windows Installer, you do not need to do this, because the instruments are already included in the Installer.

+On Linux, SpectMorph will load instruments automatically from your home directory.
 The convention is that you install them in

     ~/.spectmorph/instruments